 Special Problems or Situations that Require a Tax Preparer

 The tax filing status that someone chooses is important to the outcome of their business.
 They can also claim more deductibles with certain filing statuses.
-However, the average business owner may not have a firm understanding of what the different filing statuses mean.
-A tax preparer may be able to explain the differences between them so that they will make a more educated decision on the category to put their business in.
+However, the average business owner may not have a firm understanding of what the different filing statuses mean and other tax knowledge.
+Accounting professionals with tax expertise may be able to explain the differences between them so that they will make a more educated decision on the category to put their business in.

 Handling S-Corp Status

 One example of when a tax preparer might help a business owner is to help them integrate into an S-Corp status.
 Of course, the filing of this must be done with the Secretary of State within the person's state of residence.
 But, once this is done, it is also important to understand what this status means when it comes to tax filing time.
 When you are an S-Corporation in most states, you can decide how much income you are claiming on your income tax forms.
 This means that you do not have to claim your entire income during the tax year.
 A tax preparer could recommend the percentage to count as income while the rest of the income will be counted as dividends of the company.

 This sounds complicated, but a tax preparer has a good grasp of this process, and they can make the entire process simple.
 Additionally, a tax preparer is the one business owners turn to when they need to know which forms they need to file each year.
 Avoiding these costly mistakes is essential to the business owner, no matter what their tax filing status is.

 Education and Degree Options

 Unlike tax attorneys or CPAs (certified public accountants), a tax preparer is not required to hold a four-year degree or a license to practice Accounting to be a tax preparer.
 In fact, anyone can become a tax preparer without these credentials, provided you following these important steps:

 Obtain a high school diploma as a minimum with strong Math skills.

 Take at least 60 hours in tax preparation training through an ACAT